vbuzzegoli/4M/README.md

 ### What is the 4M ?

-The _4M_ consists in relaying all operations, such as complex, redondant, or asynchronous operations to the middleware. **It allows complex flows to be modulary, therefore better reusable, testable and maintainable over time**.
+The _4M_ consists in relaying **all operations**, such as complex, redondant, or asynchronous operations **to the middleware**. **It allows complex flows to be modulary, therefore better reusable, testable and maintainable over time**.

 Besides, using middleware accordingly to the 4M allows one to _drastically simplify and standardize the action layer_ by reducing it to a simple **javascript object**, as intended by the native Redux implementation.

-A _4M_ compliant middleware is **self sufficient** and **reusable**.

-A _4M_ compliant middleware has to use a **unique parent key** to ensure compatibility with other _4M_ compliant middleware.
+This javascript object contains all the configuration / instructions needed for the middleware to run properly.
+All this configuration may contain optional arguments and be held under a **unique parent key** to ensure compatibility with other _4M_ compliant middleware.
 It is suggested to use the name of the `npm` module.
 Also, it should not override any other keys, unrelated to the given middleware.

+A _4M_ compliant middleware is **self sufficient** and **reusable**.

 A _4M_ compliant middleware can use a new layer in the data-flow called **Reactions**.
 Reactions are functions executed at the end of a given middleware operation, meant to override the default behaviour of the middleware.
 They can be used for any purposes, such as action routing.